Street Protests on Screen: How Algerian Cinema Turns Visual Resistance Into Lasting Records of Defiance

 The 1990s civil war between Islamist insurgents and government forces birthed darker protest visions.
 Merzak Allouache’s Bab El-Oued City (1994) dissects Algiers’ besieged neighbourhoods, where street corner speeches ignite riots.
 Allouache, a pioneer of independent Algerian cinema, uses stolen VHS aesthetics—grainy, unstable shots—to mimic clandestine recordings.
 Protagonist Mahi, a baker distributing anti-Islamist leaflets, embodies micro-resistance; his nocturnal bike rides through blackout streets culminate in a protest scene where youths pelt police with bread loaves, subverting violence with absurdity.

 Visual motifs abound: washing machines tumbling clothes parallel rioters tumbling under batons, linking domesticity to public fury.
 Allouache’s irony critiques all sides, a risky stance in censored Algeria, forcing him into exile.
 The film exemplifies how confined framing—claustrophobic Casbah doorways framing distant clashes—conveys entrapment amid chaos.
+That same approach later helped younger filmmakers show how daily routines and sudden eruptions of dissent occupy the same streets.

 Contemporary Echoes: Hirak and Digital Defiance